Logiqx/gpx-ideas/docs/extensions/gpx_air/README.md

-#### References

-Perhaps the best video reference(s) for flight instruments and flight data is a [playlist](https://www.youtube.com/playlist?list=PLJ-0SVdtegU-SS5Kp12Yw70iJbx4ApHhD) on the [Aviation Theory](https://www.youtube.com/@AviationTheory) YouTube channel.

-Once you are familiar with the various flight instruments and the underlying data it is easy to find additional sources of information.

-It is also worth noting that the aviation industry is looking to switch from using magnetic north to true north - [Mag2True](https://www.aerosociety.com/news/time-for-a-change-of-direction)

 #### Exclusions

 - IMU data such as heading, pitch, roll and rate of turn is handled by the [gpx_imu](../gpx_imu/README.md) extension